kneron/document_center/docs/toolchain/manual.md

 hw_results = ktc.kneron_inference(input_data, nef_file=compile_result, radix=radix)
 ```

 The usage is a little different here.
 In the code above, `hw_results` is a list of result data. `nef_file` is the path to the input nef. `input_data` is a list of input data after preprocess. `radix` is the radix value of inputs.
+If your platform is not 520, you may need an extra parameter `platform`, e.g. `platform=720`.

 Here we use the same input `input_data` which we used in section 3.3 and the same `radix` in section 4.2.
 And the `compile_result` is the one that generated with only LittleNet model.